US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 The active cell is usually:

-• The cell displayed in the Name Box.
+The cell that’s shown in the Name Box.

 For example: